Home › Blog › 24 Different Types of Survey Methods With Types & Examples

 • How satisfied are you with our products and services?

-2. Employee satisfaction survey
+2. Employee Satisfaction Survey

 Just like CSAT is for customers, employee satisfaction survey let you evaluate your employees’ happiness and gauge the work-life balance in the organization.